Michu: Swansea City

 On 20 July 2012, Michu signed a three-year contract with Premier League side Swansea City for a fee of £2 million.
 Following the departure of Gylfi Sigurðsson, the club was looking for someone to fill the gap behind the striker in their 4–2–3–1 formation.
 He was given the number 9 shirt upon his transfer, and subsequently began featuring as a striker.

 On his league debut on 18 August 2012, Michu scored twice and provided an assist for Scott Sinclair in a 5–0 away victory over Queens Park Rangers at Loftus Road.
 The first of his goals was also the first scored in the new top-flight season, and he later described his debut as "incredible".

 Michu stayed atop the scoring charts by netting the second in a 3–0 home defeat of West Ham United on 25 August, and the second in the 2–2 draw against Sunderland the following matchday.

 Michu scored his first FA Cup goal on 6 January 2013, coming off the bench in an eventual 2–2 home draw against Arsenal in the third round and finding the net a mere 73 seconds after entering the pitch.
 He followed this with another in his team's 2–0 win at Chelsea in the semi-finals of the Football League Cup.

 On 23 January 2013, Michu signed a new four-year contract.
 On 24 February he scored the second in a 5–0 victory over Bradford City to help the side to win the League Cup for the first time in their history, in what was his 19th official goal of the campaign. he was subsequently named the team's Player of the Year, as well as the supporters Player of the Year.

-Michu scored Swansea's first goal of 2013–14 on 1 August 2013, in the club's 4–0 home win against Malmö FF in the third qualifying round of the UEFA Europa League.
-In the play-off tie against FC Petrolul Ploiești later that month, he netted the second in a 5–1 victory, also at home.
+Michu scored Swansea's first goal of 2013–14 on 1 August 2013, in the club's 4–0 home win against Malmö in the third qualifying round of the UEFA Europa League.
+In the play-off tie against Petrolul Ploiești later that month, he netted the second in a 5–1 victory, also at home.
 However, injuries limited his impact for much of the season.

 Loan to Napoli and injuries

-On 17 July 2014, Michu moved on loan to SSC Napoli of Serie A, with the option of a permanent move.
+On 17 July 2014, Michu moved on loan to Napoli of Serie A, with the option of a permanent move.
 He made his debut for his new team on 31 August, coming on as an 85th-minute substitute for Lorenzo Insigne in a 2–1 win at Genoa.

 A recurrence of his ankle injury meant that Michu could only play six competitive matches for the Italians, and having not appeared for Swansea since April 2014, he was released on 9 November 2015 through a financial settlement, with his contract due to expire the following summer.